ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 Mandy laughed.
 "It's been a while, honey but yeah, it's hard not to check him out.
 He all but screams look at me."

 I sighed.
 "So you all know he's a player.
-He's never with the same girl in her twice.
+He's never with the same girl in here twice.
 You've never seen him with another guy."

 "I have seen him with another guy.
-They haven't been in her together as a couple in a good while.
+They haven't been in here together as a couple in a good while.
 But I've seen him.
 Same guy - the only guy."
 Max said.

 "Slightly shorter than him, darker complextion like he has a tan all the time, dark hair and eyes?"
 I asked.